dialog-semiconductor/BLE_SDK6_examples/interfaces/external-processor-stm32/Readme.md

 ### Programming the BLE TINY click with the secondary bootloader

-The Dialog Flash Programmer can be used to program the flash of the BLE TINY click, the flash programmer can be found [here](https://www.dialog-semiconductor.com/sites/default/files/smartbondflashprogrammer_v1.0.4.2972_windows.zip).
-Another option for programming the flash of the BLE TINY click using the SmartSnippets Toolbox which can be found [here](https://www.dialog-semiconductor.com/sites/default/files/smartsnippets_toolbox_v5.0.14.3080_windows.msi.zip).
+The Dialog Flash Programmer can be used to program the flash of the BLE TINY click, the flash programmer can be found [here](https://www.dialog-semiconductor.com/products/bluetooth-low-energy/da14530-and-da14531).
+Another option for programming the flash of the BLE TINY click using the SmartSnippets Toolbox.which can be found also in the same location.

 The first step to programming the flash is connecting the BLE TINY click to the programming interface.
 For this either a DA14531 Development Kit Pro Motherboard or a SEGGER J-LINK can be used.
 In the images below the connections for both options can be viewed.